Ai Siqi: Life

 In October 1935, introduced by Zhou Yang and Zhou Libo, Ai joined the Chinese Communist Party.
+During the 1930s, Ai wrote extensively on Marxist concepts, particularly dialectical materialism.

 In November 1936, after the Seven Gentlemen Incident (in which seven intellectuals in Shanghai were arrested), Li Gongpu was arrested and the Reading Life magazine was also shut down.
 In May 1936, Ai founded the monthly journal Knowledge.
 After the Marco Polo Bridge Incident, he edited the five-day Frontline and the weekly Anti-Enemy, edited by Hu Yuzhi and Zou Taofen.
 In October, he went to Yan'an, where he oversaw the work of the Yan'an Philosophical Association and the Border Region Literary Association.
-He also taught at the Counter-Japanese Military and Political University and the Shaanxi-Gansu-Ningxia Public School, collaborating with He Sijing, Ren Baige, and Xu Maoyang.
+He also taught at the Anti-Japanese Military and Political University and the Shaanxi-Gansu-Ningxia Public School, collaborating with He Sijing, Ren Baige, and Xu Maoyang.
 On May 5, 1938, after the Yan'an Marxist–Leninist Academy was established, he became a faculty member.
 In September 1938, Ai founded the New Philosophical Society.
 After the Luochuan Conference, he also served as Propaganda Minister for the Anti-Japanese Support Association.

 In 1940, he co-hosted the magazine Chinese Culture.
 In July 1941, after the establishment of the Academia Sinica, he became Director of the Cultural and Ideological Research Office and Dean of the Socialist College of the merged Yan'an University.

+In an April 1943 Liberation Daily article, Ai called for a "new labor perspective," emphasizing the importance of labor as a means through which the masses became masters of their own fate in the New Democratic society.